Skip to content

 • Dashboards: Three starter dashboards pre-provisioned:

-• Maricusco Overview (comprehensive system metrics)
+• Redhound Overview (comprehensive system metrics)

-• Maricusco Vendor/Operation Latency (detailed latency breakdowns)
+• Redhound Vendor/Operation Latency (detailed latency breakdowns)

-• Maricusco Cache Performance (cache-specific metrics)
+• Redhound Cache Performance (cache-specific metrics)

 Persistent Storage